hchyang/PSiTE/README.md

 ##### WesSim

-For ease of use, we revised the source code of WesSim2 (probe-based version) and include it in our CSiTE package.
+For ease of use, we revised the source code of WesSim2 (probe-based version) and include it in our PSiTE package.

 Several additional packages are required to run WesSim: